rcook/machinelearninginaction/ch02-knn/README.md

-# `mlalgs`
+# `ch02-knn`

-Examples of basic machine learning algorithms
+Haskell versions of programs from chapter 2 of Machine Learning in Action

 # Install prerequisites